-The overall goal of our research programme is to unravel 1) mechanisms involved in the assembly of plant microbiomes.
-The functions of microbiomes we study in detail are: 2) protection of plants and fish against diseases; and 3) promotion of plant growth, alteration of root architecture and plant chemistry.
+The overall goal of our research programme is to unravel the diversity and functions of plant microbiomes.
+The functions we study in detail are: 1) protection of plants against diseases, drought and salinity; and 2) promotion of plant growth, alteration of root architecture and plant chemistry.

-- Microbiome assembly is studied for different crop plant species and their wild relatives grown in their native habitat and agricultural soils.
+- Microbiome diversity and assembly is studied for different crop plant species and their wild relatives grown in their native habitat and agricultural soils.
 How plant domestication impacts on microbiome assembly is studied by GWAS/QTL analyses and exudate profiling of different crops and their wild relatives.

-- How microorganisms (bacteria, fungi) affect plant development, how they modulate plant chemistry and how they support plant growth under (a)biotic stress is studied for model plant species (Arabidopsis), medicinal plants (Artemisia) and various crops important for agriculture, horticulture and the bio-based economy.
+- How microorganisms (bacteria, fungi) affect plant development, how they modulate plant chemistry and how they support plant growth under (a)biotic stress is studied for model plant species (Arabidopsis), wild plant species (Scalesia, Salicornia) and various crops important for agriculture, horticulture and the bio-based economy.